cfengine/documentation/guide/special-topics/orchestration.markdown

 Promise Theory tells us that such conflicts can only be resolved by a party receiving information, not by the parties sending it.
-This leads to the model known as `voluntary cooperation' used by CFEngine, which implies that each federated part must effectively choose which inputs it is willing to use from external parties.
+This leads to the model known as "voluntary cooperation" used by CFEngine, which implies that each federated part must effectively choose which inputs it is willing to use from external parties.